VincentWYJ/EasyMusic/README.md

 2016.05.17
 1. add long click action for list music item to remove the music file, not support album or artist
+2. seal music info judge and pause/play sentence to isMusicInfoEmpty() and actionPauseOrPlay()